 - VidStich (Free, with upgrades): This is like PicCollage, but you can record videos!
 We take a video of the scene in the book and tell what is happening.
 This also works well if you choose to use other visuals (cutting out pictures for a "play," sticky notes, etc.).

 - Puppet Pals HD (Free, with upgrades): A very fun way to "act out" their sequences!
 I find that this activity is most successful as "additional practice."
 Students tend to benefit from a completed graphic organizer before diving into this task.

 - Puppet Pals 2 (Free, with upgrades): Similar to Puppet Pals HD, but with more options to customize with your own pictures/backgrounds.

 - Notability (Paid): This works well with groups, but you can draw and record audio at the same time!
 When you replay the audio, the drawings pop up in sequential order.
 Pretty cool!

 - Pictello (Paid): This is another fun app, and you have the option to share stories with teachers and/or parents.

-So, those are some of my ideas.
-Which one is your favorite?
+And that's a wrap!
 Feel free to share your own ideas for using books to target sequencing in the comments below!